-Nowadays Crushed rock salt is often used instead of old-fashioned traditional grit because it is more environmentally friendly and leaves no residual mess after the gritting job has been done.
-It also does not block drains in the way that traditional grit would!
+These days Crushed rock salt is often used to de-ice roads instead of old-fashioned traditional grit because it is more environmentally friendly and leaves no residual mess after the gritting job has been done.
+It also does not block drains in the way that traditional grit would, which is an important consideration!
+Here we are taking a look at the really nitty gritty facts of the ice and snow gritting of our roads, paths and car parks across the UK.

 It is important to note that at temperatures below minus 4C Salt starts losing its effectiveness, and it becomes mostly ineffective below minus 10C.